startup vs corporate enterprise - which is the best option for you?

 This is why it’s essential to carefully consider your priorities for your current situation and your long-term career and if the companies in question can meet your expectations.

 Here are our top tips for working out if you’re better suited to a startup or a corporate giant.

 get started todaysubmit your cv

 think about the long term.

-However, if you have a clearly defined career path set out ahead of you, then a corporate environment, with the associated narrower focus that comes with the job, is the more logical choice.
+However, if you have a clearly defined career path ahead of you, a corporate environment, with the associated narrower focus that comes with the job, is the more logical choice.
 Augustine explains that when she started in a corporate role, it was “a more focused position” that didn’t require her to “wear all those other ‘hats’”.

 consider the impact you could make.

 Augustine points out that in a corporate environment, you will “have a lot less influence” than you would at a smaller firm.
 If you’re an idea-driven individual, a startup could be the most appropriate place for you, according to Nikola Otasevic, co-founder of interview practice firm Refdash.
-He highlights the fact that if you have an idea in the morning, “in a startup, you can have that idea live and serving users by that afternoon”.
+He highlights that if you have an idea in the morning, “in a startup, you can have that idea live and serving users by that afternoon”.

 evaluate what you need to succeed.

 When you’re deciding between a startup and a corporate job, you’ll need to evaluate what a company will be able to offer you.
 Do you want guidance and advice from senior colleagues?
-Or do you want to be able to use your own initiative?
+Or do you want to be able to use your initiative?